xBlade58/smart-meter-platform-page/documentation/implementation/smartmeter-service/Smartmeter_Service.md

 Our goal was to build the Smartmeter service in a way that enables different external components to interact with our business logic, while keeping the business logic isolated from any external dependencies.
 So, the decision fell to a `Hexagonal Architecture`, also commonly known as `Ports and Adapters` pattern.

 Consequently, we divided the implementation of the Smartmeter service into two parts.
 The first part is the _application (inner hexagon)_ that handles the business logic through the domain model and ports.
 The second part is represented by the _adapters (outer hexagon)_ that use the ports to interact with the business logic.
-In the illustration below, an extract ofr our hexagonal architecture can be seen.
+In the illustration below, an extract of our hexagonal architecture can be seen.

 ![smartmeter_service_architecture](../images/Smartmeter_Service_Architecture.png)